AlbaXIII/thegood-thebadge-theugly/README.md

         correctImage: "assets/images/badges/alloa-answer.webp"
     },

-* During the creation of the checkAnswer function, the reactivity I was aiming for on user input was to have the boundary surronding the correct answer be added to a specific .correct/.incorrect CSS class as a visual trigger to provide user feedback.
+* During the creation of the checkAnswer function, the reactivity I was aiming for on user input was to have the boundary surrounding the correct answer be added to a specific .correct/.incorrect CSS class as a visual trigger to provide user feedback.
 Whilst this was simple to initially achieve for the single event target, in order to have the non-targeted button containing the correct answer react provided more of a headache.
-After a few solutions, I settled on expanding on the 'incorrect anwer' __if else__ block within the checkAnswer function after declaring the answer buttons as seperate variables above the function.
+After a few solutions, I settled on expanding on the 'incorrect anwer' __if/else__ block within the checkAnswer function after declaring the answer buttons as seperate variables above the function.

         else {
         if (answer1.innerText === currentQuestion.correctOption) {